eu-cdse/documentation/Applications/Browser.qmd

 1. Select the Data Source and the appropriate instrument/ processing level.
 2. Click on the Filter button and set the filtering parameters.
 3. Press the Search button.
 Here, you can choose various parameters depending on the chosen Data Source.
-For example, you can see the filter parameters for Sentinel-1 in Figure 11, letting you filter the results based on satellite platform, orbit direction, relative orbit number, acquisition mode, Beam ID and polarization.
+For example, you can see the filter parameters for Sentinel-1 in figure below, letting you filter the results based on satellite platform, orbit direction, relative orbit number, acquisition mode, Beam ID and polarization.

 <img src="_images/Filters.png" width="450">